michaelfm1211/libll/README.md

 somehwere else where your linker can find it.
 Same goes for the header (ll.h) Also, to keep things clean, you can also run `make clean`.

+## Examples

+For examples on how to use libll, look in the `examples` directory and EXAMPLES.md

 ## Contributing

 libll is very straight-forward, so developing should be easy.
 To keep things